phalcon/documentation/docs/dispatcher.md

     public function setModuleName(string $moduleName): void;

     /**
-     * Sets the namespace which the controller belongs to */ public function setNamespaceName(string $namespaceName): void;
+     * Sets the namespace to which the controller belongs to */ public function setNamespaceName(string $namespaceName): void;